-Annotations: Hazards may be natural, anthropogenic or socio-natural in origin.
+Annotations: Hazards may be natural, anthropogenic or socionatural in origin.
 Natural hazards are predominantly associated with natural processes and phenomena.
 Anthropogenic hazards, or human-induced hazards, are induced entirely or predominantly by human activities and choices.
-This term does not include the occurrence or risk of armed conflicts and other situations of social instability or tension which are subject to International Humanitarian Law and national legislation.
-Several hazards are socio-natural in that they are associated with a combination of natural and anthropogenic factors, including environmental degradation and climate change.
+This term does not include the occurrence or risk of armed conflicts and other situations of social instability or tension which are subject to international humanitarian law and national legislation.
+Several hazards are socionatural, in that they are associated with a combination of natural and anthropogenic factors, including environmental degradation and climate change.
 Hazards may be single, sequential or combined in their origin and effects.
-Each hazards is characterised by its location, intensity or magnitude, frequency and probability.
-Biological hazards are also defined by their infectiousness or toxicity or other characteristics of the pathogen such as dose-response, incubation period, case fatality rate and estimation of the pathogen for transmission.
+Each hazard is characterized by its location, intensity or magnitude, frequency and probability.
+Biological hazards are also defined by their infectiousness or toxicity, or other characteristics of the pathogen such as dose-response, incubation period, case fatality rate and estimation of the pathogen for transmission.

-Multi-hazard means the (1) selection of multiple major hazards that the country faces, and (2) specific contexts where hazardous events may occur simultaneously, cascadingly or cumulatively over time, and taking into account the potential interrelated effects.
+Multi-hazard means (1) the selection of multiple major hazards that the country faces, and (2) the specific contexts where hazardous events may occur simultaneously, cascadingly or cumulatively over time, and taking into account the potential interrelated effects.

-Hazards include (as mentioned in the Sendai Framework for Disaster Risk Reduction and in alphabetical order) biological, environmental, geological, hydrometeorological and technological processes and phenomena.
+Hazards include (as mentioned in the Sendai Framework for Disaster Risk Reduction 2015-2030, and listed in alphabetical order) biological, environmental, geological, hydrometeorological and technological processes and phenomena.

-Biological hazards are of organic origin or conveyed by biological vectors, including pathogenic micro-organisms, toxins and bioactive substances.
-Examples are bacteria, viruses or parasites as well as venomous wildlife and insects, poisonous plants, and mosquitoes carrying disease-causing agents.
+Biological hazards are of organic origin or conveyed by biological vectors, including pathogenic microorganisms, toxins and bioactive substances.
+Examples are bacteria, viruses or parasites, as well as venomous wildlife and insects, poisonous plants and mosquitoes carrying disease-causing agents.

 Environmental hazards may include chemical, natural and biological hazards.
-They can be created by environmental degradation, physical or chemical pollution in the air, water and soil.
-However, many of the processes and phenomena that fall into this category may be termed drivers of hazard and risk rather than hazards in themselves, such as soil degradation, deforestation, loss of biodiversity, salinization and sea level rise.
+They can be created by environmental degradation or physical or chemical pollution in the air, water and soil.
+However, many of the processes and phenomena that fall into this category may be termed drivers of hazard and risk rather than hazards in themselves, such as soil degradation, deforestation, loss of biodiversity, salinization and sea-level rise.

 Geological or geophysical hazards originate from internal earth processes.
-Examples are earthquakes, volcanic activity and emissions, and related geophysical processes such as mass movements, landslides, rockslides, surface collapses, and debris or mud flows.
-Hydro-meteorological factors are important contributors to some of these processes.
-Tsunamis are difficult to categorize; although they are triggered by undersea earthquakes and other geological events, they essentially become oceanic process that is manifested as a coastal water-related hazard.
+Examples are earthquakes, volcanic activity and emissions, and related geophysical processes such as mass movements, landslides, rockslides, surface collapses and debris or mud flows.
+Hydrometeorological factors are important contributors to some of these processes.
+Tsunamis are difficult to categorize: although they are triggered by undersea earthquakes and other geological events, they essentially become an oceanic process that is manifested as a coastal water-related hazard.

-Hydro-meteorological hazards are of atmospheric, hydrological or oceanographic origin.
-Examples are tropical cyclones (also known as typhoons and hurricanes), floods including flash floods, drought, heatwaves and cold spells and coastal storm surges.
-Hydro-meteorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics, and in the transport and dispersal of toxic substances and volcanic eruption material.
+Hydrometeorological hazards are of atmospheric, hydrological or oceanographic origin.
+Examples are tropical cyclones (also known as typhoons and hurricanes); floods, including flash floods; drought; heatwaves and cold spells; and coastal storm surges.
+Hydrometeorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics and in the transport and dispersal of toxic substances and volcanic eruption material.